Botxan/BetAndRuin/README.md

 - [x] Email
   * [Email code sender for password change authorization](https://github.com/Botxan/betandruin2022/commit/91cc87d27283bbb50171d08a434e6beaa48ce5b7).
 If the user wants to change his/her password, he/she will receive a 5-digit code in his/her personal e-mail that must be entered in the application to authorize the operation.
 As an extra, the email is customized with some HTML and CSs, and since it is multipart, the end user can download our logo.

-- [x] [Builds](https://github.com/Botxan/betandruin2022/commit/a34b8220a81194cef9845a93a76b4b1f5dc3bc58).
+- [x] Installers
+  * [Builds](https://github.com/Botxan/betandruin2022/commit/a34b8220a81194cef9845a93a76b4b1f5dc3bc58).
 We have generated installers for Windows, MacOS and Linux.
 You can find them here.

----